Salmonella Injuries Attorney

-A salmonella infection usually occurs whenever a person eats food that has been contaminated with the feces of animals or humans carrying the bacteria.
-Such outbreaks are usually associated with raw milk, raw or undercooked meat, poultry and eggs.
+Salmonella infection usually occurs whenever a person eats food that has been contaminated with the feces of animals or humans carrying the bacteria.
+Such outbreaks are usually associated with raw milk, raw or undercooked meat, poultry, and eggs.

-In recent years, many other types of foods have becoming increasingly associated with salmonella outbreaks.
-Due to issues having to do with food handling and cross contamination, they are increasingly being associated with other foods such as fruits and vegetables.
+In recent years, many other types of foods have become increasingly associated with salmonella outbreaks.
+Due to issues having to do with food handling and cross-contamination, they are increasingly being associated with other foods such as fruits and vegetables.
 Salmonella often comes from inadequate food handling safety processes.

 The most common form of salmonella infection is known as non-typhoidal salmonella.
 Someone contracting this type of salmonella infection will usually experience relatively minor gastronomical distress and perhaps a headache.
 In most cases, such discomfort will be felt for 3-7 days, and simply go away.

 But many salmonella infections can lead to more serious symptoms, including diarrhea, vomiting, body aches, severe dehydration and more, especially among small children, the elderly, or those with compromised immune symptoms.
 In some exceptional cases, victims will see symptoms such as reactive arthritis, which leads to joint swelling, while others may experience swelling in the eyes or urinary or reproductive organs.
 In some extreme cases, it’s possible to contract typhoidal salmonella, which can lead to typhoid fever.